Spot Regressions with Candlesticks: Inference on Spot Betas

+The cutoffs $B^{-}_{\alpha}$ and $B^{+}_{\alpha}$ are the envelopes of the conditional HDIs over $\mathcal{P}$ and therefore deliver uniform asymptotic size control: the test rejects $H_0$ with probability at most $\alpha$.
+This uniformity comes at the cost of conservativeness, but it requires no preliminary estimation step and critical values can be tabulated in a single simulation step.
+Simulation results in Section \ref{sec:simulation} indicate that the resulting test is not overly conservative and delivers good power properties.

-Table \ref{tab:beta_confint} reports the critical values for various combinations of $k$ and $\alpha$, computed using $10{,}000$ Monte Carlo simulations.
-Since infinitely many pairs can satisfy this condition, I select the highest density interval (HDI), which is the narrowest interval containing the desired probability mass.
-For comparison, I also report the critical values corresponding to the return-based beta estimator.
-These are derived analytically from the Student's $t$-distribution, following \cite{bollerslev2024optimalspotregressions}.
-Finally, I present the interval widths, defined as $B^{+}_{\alpha} - B^{-}_{\alpha}$, for both estimators to highlight efficiency gains achieved by the new candlestick-based method.
-From this table, it is evident that the critical values are tighter for the candlestick-based beta estimator compared to the return-based estimator, across all values of $k$ and $\alpha$.
+Table \ref{tab:beta_confint_combined} reports the critical values for $H_0: \beta_t = 0$ and $H_0: \beta_t = \beta_0$ with $\beta_0 \neq 0$, respectively, for range of $k$ and $\alpha$ combinations, computed via $10{,}000$ Monte Carlo simulations.
+For comparison, I also report the analogous critical values for the return-based beta estimator, which are obtained in closed form from the Student's $t$-distribution following \cite{bollerslev2024optimalspotregressions}.
+To facilitate a direct assessment of efficiency, I further report the interval widths $B^{+}_{\alpha} - B^{-}_{\alpha}$, for both estimators.

+These results indicate that the critical values are tighter for the candlestick-based beta estimator compared to the return-based estimator, across all values of $k$ and $\alpha$.
 Specifically, the difference in interval widths becomes more pronounced as $k$ decreases.
 This highlights the usefulness of my estimator, particularly in limited data scenarios.